 Installing wood trim not only makes a house look complete and stylish; it also protects your home.
-Properly installed trim covers gaps between doors, windows, and the framing and between the floor and the walls.
-The trim ensures that these gaps are sealed properly.
-If the door or window is part of the exterior, air will not flow in from the outside.
+When properly installed, it covers gaps between doors, windows, and the framing and between the floor and the walls.
+It ensures that these gaps are sealed properly.
+Therefore, if the door or window is part of the exterior, air will not flow in from the outside.

-Costs to install wood trim vary widely depending on the location of the house, amount of trim, and quality of the materials.
-The national average cost ranges from $300 to $1200, with most homeowners paying about $560 for casing eight doors with pine flat stock wood trim.
+The cost to trim a house varies widely depending on the location of the house, amount of trim, and quality of the materials.
+The national average cost ranges from $350 to $650, with most homeowners paying about $560 for casing eight doors with pine flat stock wood trim.
 Costs can be as low as $100 for installing interior Colonial white oak trim around two windows.
-When installing interior trim throughout an entire 1500 square foot house, prices will be as high as $1,475.
+When installing interior trim throughout an entire 1500 square foot house, prices will be as high as $1,800.

 |National average cost||$560|